WSSimcox/DealerOn.SalesTaxes/README.md

 a rate of 5% of the shelf price, with no exceptions.

 This project was created using Microsoft's .Net Core and Facebook's React (w/ TypeScript).

+# Important

+Please set DealerOn.SalesTaxes.Web as the starting project and run ISS Express.